KodiCraft/bunch/README.md

     // Where to find libraries.
 Bun[c/h] will search for a library with the same name as the header in each directory in order.
 Defaults to ["/usr/lib", "/usr/local/lib""]
     lib_dirs: ["path/to/libraries"],

     // Whether to honor the LD_PRELOAD environment variable.
-If true, bun[c/h] will search for libraries in the directories specified by LD_PRELOAD before searching in the directories specified by lib_dirs.
+If true, bun[c/h] will take libraries mentionned by the path here before looking at any other directories.
 Defaults to true.
     honor_ld_preload: true,

+    // Whether to honor the LD_LIBRARY_PATH environment variable.
+If true, bun[c/h] will add the directories mentioned by the path here to the list of directories to search for libraries.
+Defaults to true.
+    honor_ld_library_path: true,

     // If set, force bun[c/h] to use a specific file extension for libraries instead of using your OS's default.
 Defaults to undefined.
     lib_ext: "so",